Strange poems, weird rhymes, weird poems and strange rhymes

 Dead flies

-Window currents
+Window currants

 Once had headaches from